devaultcrypto/DeVaultID-Specification/README.md

 An indexing service should validate the **Cash Account Identifier** according to ```/\w+#\d+(:[0-9a-fA-F]+)?;/``` to ensure that the lookup was not sent prematurely.

 If a user requests lookup for a **Minimal Identifier** that cannot be uniquely identified, an indexing service must return all matching transactions and should clearly indicate that the lookup was **unsuccessful**.
+The client may then choose to either report an failed lookup, or present a list of the resulting **Cash Accounts** with as much context information as reasonable, such as account **Age**, **Collision Avoidance Part** and if the user has previously interacted with this account.

 ### Known Attacks